Rakibul-98/kahf_assignment/README.md

 # Link Plus

-Link Plus is a professional link-sharing app where user can add, read, update, and delete links effortlessly.
+__Link Plus__ is a professional link-sharing app where user can add, read, update, and delete links effortlessly.
 Users can set profile details, including a profile picture.
-It allows real-time validations for input errors.
-The app features drag-and-drop functionality for reordering links.
+It allows __real-time validations__ for input errors.
+The app features __drag-and-drop__ functionality for reordering links.
 It also provides previews(mobile mockup for large screen) for shared links, ensuring a seamless user experience.
-Integrated local storage to store data locally with React Context Management.
-Users can also preview their Link Plus profile and easily copy the profile link to their clipboard.
+Integrated __local storage__ to store data locally with React __Context Management__.
+Users can also preview their Link Plus profile and easily __copy__ the profile link to their clipboard.
 The interface is completely optimized and responsive for various screen sizes, with some hover effects for all interactive elements to enhance usability.